cs21x/python/psets/1/hangman.md

 * A player loses a guess only when s/he guesses incorrectly.

 * The game should end when the player constructs the full word or runs out of guesses.
-If the player runs out of guesses (s/he “loses”), reveal the word to the player when the game ends.
+If the player runs out of guesses (s/he "loses"), reveal the word to the player when the game ends.

-The output of an example game may look like this:
+An example game should look like this:

 ```
->>>
+$ hangman.py
 Welcome to the game, Hangman!
 I am thinking of a word that is 4 letters long.
 ------------
 You have 8 guesses left.
 Available letters: abcdefghijklmnopqrstuvwxyz
 Please guess a letter: a
-Good guess: _a _ _
+Good guess: _a_ _ _
 ------------
 You have 8 guesses left.
 Available letters: bcdefghijklmnopqrstuvwxyz